 Art Therapy is a form of psychotherapy that uses creative modalities, including art-making, sounds, and movement to improve and enhance mental and emotional well-being.

-Traditional talk-therapy practices are also used.
+Traditional counselling practices are also used.
 It differs from art making or performance arts in that the emphasis is on the process of creating, rather than on the end product.

 How can Art Therapy help?

-Traditional talk-therapy practices are also used.
+Traditional counselling practices are also used.
 It differs from art making or performance arts in that the emphasis is on the process of creating, rather than on the end product.

 How can Art Therapy help?